 Gives a brief survey of the encounters between Islam and the West in four periods: the early Age of Islam, the Crusades, the Renaissance, and the recent decades.
-Fulfills three units of the Religious Studies requirement.
-Fulfills Core Curriculum Social and Behavioral Science requirement.
+May fulfill either 3 units of the Core Curriculum Religious Studies requirement or Core Curriculum Social and Behavioral Science requirement.